 -

-Uploading an existing notebook file from a Git repository by using the command line interface
+Uploading an existing notebook file to JupyterLab from a Git repository by using the CLI

 You can use the command line interface to clone a Git repository into your workspace to continue your work or integrate files from an external project.